 As described in Stanford's Project Delivery Process (PDP) manual, the university is committed to providing a sustainable and inspiring built environment for its students, faculty, staff, and visitors.
-At Stanford, sustainability refers to ensuring that buildings not only use energy, water, and other natural resources efficiently, but also provide a safe, productive, and educational environment.
-Stanford recognizes that the building industry has a tremendous impact on the natural environment, both regionally and globally, and the university has the opportunity to take a leadership role in how buildings can be built to conserve resources and inspire users.
-This requires an integrated process with sustainability as a base criterion in all development stages.
+At Stanford, sustainable buildings must use energy, water, and other natural resources efficiently, and also provide a safe, productive, and educational environment.
+Stanford recognizes that the building industry has a tremendous impact on the natural environment, both regionally and globally.
+The university demonstrates how buildings that conserve resources can also engage building occupants by integrating sustainability as a base criterion in all development stages.

-Stanford’s PDP manual therefore incorporates sustainability through the Guidelines for Life Cycle Cost Analysis, and Stanford's Guidelines for Sustainable Buildings, which adapt the US Green Building Council’s Leadership in Energy and Environmental Design (LEED) system and the US government’s Labs21 guidelines to the university setting, addressing a wide spectrum of qualities across five categories.
+Stanford’s PDP manual consequently incorporates sustainability through the Guidelines for Life Cycle Cost Analysis and Stanford's Guidelines for Sustainable Buildings, which adapt the US Green Building Council’s Leadership in Energy and Environmental Design (LEED) system and the US government’s Labs21 guidelines to the university setting, addressing a wide spectrum of qualities across five categories.

 Energy and Water Usage Reduction Targets

-In 2015 the university embraced a new method of benchmarking that allows for a more holistic, and also more rigorous, method for designing high-performance buildings.
-The university replaced the energy efficiency goal of 30% beyond code with whole-building energy performance targets derived specifically for each new building coming online.
-The targets are set by comparing the new building to the energy consumption of peer buildings at other California universities, the energy consumption of similar buildings on campus, and its own best possible energy performance.
-This new method allows Stanford to continuously improve the energy performance of its buildings by incorporating lessons learned into each new project.
+In 2015, the university embraced a new method of benchmarking that allows for a more holistic and more rigorous method of designing high-performance buildings.
+The university replaced the goal that new buildings would be 30 percent more efficient than required building codes with whole-building energy performance targets created specifically for each new building coming online.
+The targets are set by comparing the new building to the energy consumption of peer buildings at other California universities, the energy consumption of similar buildings on campus, and the building’s best possible energy performance.
+This new method allows Stanford to continuously improve the energy performance of its buildings.

 These targeted strategies to address energy demand in buildings has yielded some significant results.
-The energy use index (EUI) for each new building coming online has significantly reduced, from an EUI of 93,100 kbtu/sqft/year for office buildings and 331,000 kbtu/sqft/year for lab buildings in 1988 to about half of that today.
-As Stanford continues to push the bar with new technologies this trend is expected to continue.
+The energy use index (EUI) for each new building constructed has fallen significantly, from an EUI of 93,100 kbtu/sqft/year for office buildings and 331,000 kbtu/sqft/year for lab buildings in 1988 to about half of that today.
+As Stanford continues to incorporate cutting-edge technologies, energy efficiency in buildings is expected to increase.